Ultra-NX/UltraNX/README_ENG.md

    * [sys-clk](https://github.com/halop/OC_Toolkit_SC_EOS) - Module responsible for overclocking CPU, memory and GPU - for better performance.
 I change versions from different authors from time to time.
 Original authors: Meha/hanai3Bi, lineon, p-sam.
    * [nx-ovlloader](https://github.com/ppkantorski/nx-ovlloader) - This module is used to switch the installed modules.
    * [sys-patch](https://github.com/impeeza/sys-patch) - Patches the system to run unsigned software instead of sigpatches.
+   * [Mission Control](https://github.com/ndeadly/MissionControl) - A module that allows you to connect almost any gamepads to the console via bluetooth.
+   * [sys-con](https://github.com/o0Zz/sys-con) - A module that allows you to connect almost any gamepads to the console via USB.
    * [Ultrahand Overlay](https://github.com/ppkantorski/Ultrahand-Overlay) - Special overlay-menu for interacting with the system: overclocking, controlling modes via ReverseNX, enabling cheats, etc. Also allows to use your own packages, for example, Ultra Tuner.
      - **`Ultra OC (sys-clk)`**, a mod of [sys-clk](https://github.com/halop/OC_Toolkit_SC_EOS) - Overlay for controlling sys-clk module.
 Slightly modified by me, but without digging into sources (Since they're closed).
      - [Status Monitor](https://github.com/Ultra-NX/Status-Monitor-Overlay), a fork of [Status Monitor](https://github.com/masagrator/Status-Monitor-Overlay) - Overlay that allows you to monitor console parameters in real time.
 It can act as an FPS counter.
 You change preset of Micro-overlay appearance in Updater.